 Time is short.
 After the original March deadline passed without a deal, the two sides extended it to the end of June, which is now only days away.

-The company says it needs the price settled in order to line up financing and make a final investment decision by the close of the year.
+The company says it needs the price settled to line up financing and make a final investment decision by the close of the year.
 Its chief executive has called the energy price the project’s single biggest risk.

 Uruguay is not bidding in a vacuum.
 HIF’s local chief has pointed out that neighbours offer cheaper power: around twenty-five dollars in Paraguay, thirty-two in Chile and thirty-six in Brazil.